The yeast,

 debilitating disease like diabetes or AIDS, or other

-conditions where the immune system is compromised a high
+conditions where the immune system is compromised, a

-standard of personal hygiene and good general health are
+high standard of personal hygiene and good general

 infections.